savitagup/901NodeIntro-1/Labs/Ch03-npm/2-npm/README.md

 1. Follow the steps as before to add this package to the package.json.

-1. Take the current time and display it as hours with the timezones in EST and PDT.
+1. Take the current time and display it as hours with the timezones in Eastern and Pacific.
-Ex.
-2pm EST is 11am PDT
+Example output: It is now 11am Eastern and 1pm Pacific.